balena-io/docs/pages/runtime/update-strategies.md

 * After this, the Supervisor downloads the image for the new version.
 * Once the download is complete, the Supervisor creates and starts the new container, and deletes the old image from disk.

+## delete-then-download

+This strategy is meant for resource-constrained scenarios or when the images be pulled are particularly large, so we need to keep disk usage to the minimum, albeit at the cost of a extra downtime and higher bandwidth usage.
+It works as follows:

+* When an update is available, the Supervisor kills the container for the old versio, and then deletes the corresponding image.
+* After this, the Supervisor downloads the image for the new version.
+* Once the download is complete, the Supervisor creates and starts the new container.

+**Note: Requires supervisor >= v2.5.1**

 ## hand-over

 This strategy is suited for scenarios where there are enough resources and it is critical that the downtime is *zero*, that is, that the app runs continually even during an update.